.

 Months with the highest number of pilgrims

-• September (month with the highest influx)
+• September (highest influx)

-• July
+• May, June, July and August

-Ways of completing the Camino
+Ways of completing the route

 • On foot: main modality